berkayclk/product-dashboard-be/README.md

     </a>
 </p>

 This project is developed as [Spring Boot](http://projects.spring.io/spring-boot/) Web Application to manage products on a dashboard.

+Application is documented with swagger-ui tool.
+It can be accessible on {domain}/swager-ui.html

 ## Requirements

 For building and running the application you need: